bbauska/LFS173x/README.md

 Click [here](https://github.com/cloudcompass/ToIPLabs/blob/master/docs/LFS173xV2/OpenAPIController.md) to
 jump into the lab.

-## AIP's Impact on the Aries Developers Work {#aips-impact-on-the-aries-developers-work .unnumbered}
+## AIP's Impact on the Aries Developers Work

 In Chapter 2, we talked about a key driver in the Hyperledger Aries community---the Aries Interop Profile (AIP) ([RFC